Skip to content

 To obtain an access token from OIDC, follow these steps:

-2. In the scope field, include the following permissions: openid, permissions/client, and permissions/iframe.
-These permissions specify the scope of access granted to the token.
+3. In the scope field, include the following: permissions/client, and permissions/iframe.
+This field specifies the scope of access granted to the token.

 POST /auth/realms/current/protocol/openid-connect/token HTTP/1.1